 - Social media

 - TV/ Radio

 Although it is important to consider all of these, the main players should be your content marketing and SEO, your social media marketing, and your email automation strategy.
-Digital marketing is the golden ticket to increasing exposure and outreach, so these should be where your company prioritises their efforts.
+Digital marketing is the golden ticket to increasing exposure and outreach, so these should be where your company prioritises its efforts.
 Your marketing budget and plan should include a pool of resources and time to devote to this.